RishabhKr16/Video_calling_engine/README.md

 This is a mini-zoom clone which works for one-to-one interactions.
-Through this one can use feactures like audio chats, video chats and screen sharing.
+Through this one can use feactures like audio chats, video chats and screen sharing using local or private IP addresses.